SerratedSharp/CSharpWasmRecipes/README.md

   - When mapping only static methods, other layers could be omitted, but this layer would still be necessary.
   - Instance method proxies are implemented generically in SerratedSharp.JSInteropHelpers
 - .NET Wrappers: C# class declaration `HtmlElementObject` and static `HtmlDomJS`
   - The static `HtmlDomJS` class handles the JSObject reference returned internally, constructing a wrapping HtmlElementProxy.
-Having this additional layer also provides an opportunity for us to define a C# function signature that more closely matches .NET semantics, where as `HtmlElementProxy` is forced by `[JSImport]` to use method signatures matching the JS method signatures.
+Having this additional layer also provides an opportunity for us to define a C# function signature that more closely matches .NET semantics, whereas `HtmlElementProxy` is forced by `[JSImport]` to use method signatures matching the JS method signatures.
 Additionally, due to the limited types supported by JS interop, we may need to coerce types to native .NET types or vice versa at this layer.
   - The instance declaration  `HtmlElementObject` encapsulates a JSObject which is handled internally to avoid exposing the loosely typed JSObject to consumers.
 We choose to provide a public `Handle` property for consumer's edge cases where they may need the native JS reference for their own JS interop methods if need be.
   - Necessary if presenting strongly typed instance semantics is desired.

 Using this approach, the HtmlElementProxy would be an internal/private implementation with HtmlDomJS and HtmlElementObject exposing the functionality publicly.
 The \*JS suffix is used on the static class to indicate it wraps JS declarations, and calls to it result in JS interop calls.
 The \*Object suffix on the container for the JSObject indicates it is a wrapper for a JS type, holds a reference to a JS type, and calls result in interop calls.
-The naming convention is arbitrary, but is akin to suffixing classes where they represent proxies to other systems and hold unmanaged resources or calls pass beyond .NET runtime.
+The naming convention is arbitrary, but is akin to suffixing classes where they represent proxies to other systems and hold unmanaged resources or calls that pass beyond the .NET runtime.

 The JS and proxy layers for instance methods can be eliminated and handled generically with SerratedSharp.JSInteropHelpers.
 See [Generic Instance Proxy](#Generic-Instance-Proxy)

 #### Memory Management of JSObject References

 JSObject implements IDisposable which serves to release memory in the JS layer.
-While unreferenced instances will be disposed automatically during a garbage collections, it is non-deterministic since the garbage collector may not run in timely manner as JS memory pressure is not communicated to the .NET runtime's garbage collector.
-Wrappers for types that represent large or numerous JS allocations should implement IDisposable, proxy the calls to JSObject, and usage of the type should follow determinitic disposal patterns with `using` blocks.
+While unreferenced instances will be disposed automatically during a garbage collection, it is non-deterministic since the garbage collector may not run in a timely manner as JS memory pressure is not communicated to the .NET runtime's garbage collector.
+Wrappers for types that represent large or numerous JS allocations should implement IDisposable, proxy the calls to JSObject, and usage of the type should follow deterministic disposal patterns with `using` blocks.

 #### Universal JS Instance Method